wadehammes/base-css4-wordpress/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.8.7 =
+* Fixed a bug introcuded in 1.8.6 that caused a PHP warning "strpos(): Empty needle".

+= 1.8.6 =
+* Fixed a PHP warning being thrown when the WPMU_PLUGIN_DIR constant is not a valid path or the full path cannot be determined.
+* Fixed a rare PHP warning "parameter 1 to be array, null given in menu-editor-core.php on line 4254" that was most likely caused by an unidentified plugin conflict.
+* Fixed a rare warning about a class being redefined.
+* Updated a number of internal dependencies.
+* Tested with WP 5.0.

+= 1.8.5 =
+* Fixed a bug where very long submenus wouldn't be scrollable if the current item was one that was moved to the current submenu from a different top level menu.
+* Fixed an obscure bug where clicking on an item in the current submenu could cause the entire submenu to "jump" up or down.
+* Fixed AME not highlighting the correct menu item when there was a space in any of the query parameter values.
+* Fixed another bug where the plugin didn't highlight the correct item if it was the first item in a submenu and also a custom item.

+= 1.8.4 =
+* Added a "Documentation" link below the plugin description.
+For people concerned about the recent GDPR legislation, the documentation now includes a page explaining [how the plugin processes personal data](https://adminmenueditor.com/free-version-docs/about-data-processing-free-version/).
+Short version: It usually doesn't.
+* Tested with WP 4.9.6.

+= 1.8.3 =
+* Added a couple of tutorial links to the settings page.
+* Fixed a potential crash that was caused by a bug in the "WP Editor" plugin version 1.2.6.3.
+* Fixed some obsolete callback syntax that was still using "&$this".
+* Changed the order of some menu settings and added separators between groups of settings.
+* Removed the "Screen Options" panel from AME tabs that didn't need it like "Plugins".
+* Tested with WP 4.9.5.

+= 1.8.2 =
+* Fixed the PHP warning "count(): Parameter must be an array or an object that implements Countable in menu-editor-core.php".
+* Fixed a bug that could cause some network admin menus to be highlighted in green as if they were new.
+* Fixed a conflict with WP Courseware 4.1.2 where activating AME would cause many extra menu items to show up unexpectedly.
+* Fixed a conflict with Ultra WordPress Admin 7.4 that made it impossible to hide plugins.
+* Replaced the "this is a new item" icon with a different one.
+* Tested with WP 4.9.4.

 = 1.8.1 =
 * Added a workaround for a buggy "defer_parsing_of_js" code snippet that some users have added to their functions.php.
 This snippet produces invalid HTML code, which used to break the menu editor.